HL7/daf-research/pages/_includes/daf-research-developer.md

 #### Pre-Processing the Bundle returned from the extract operation

-A Bundle returned from Step 2 will conform to FHIR and DAF-Core or other specific IG requirements.
+A Bundle returned from Step 2 will conform to FHIR and US-Core or other specific IG requirements.
 This Bundle may have to go through additional transformations, mappings and other processing before it is loaded into a destination Data Mart.
-These additional actions include de-identifying the data discussed next as well as other steps beyond the scope of this IG, such as pseudo anonymization and patient matching following incremental updates.
+These additional actions may include de-identifying the data discussed next as well as other steps beyond the scope of this IG, such as pseudo anonymization, data standardization and patient matching as needed.
+Also implementers need to be aware that the data extraction task must have been completed for the data loading to start to ensure integrity of the data extracted.
+The status of the Task instance can be used to verify if a Task has been completed or if it is pending.

 ##### De-Identification of data

-It is expected that most vendors supporting the ONC 2015 Edition CCDS API's or the Patient/$everything operation would be returning identifiable patient information as part of the API.Since PCORnet requires de-identified data the de-identification has to be performed subsequently.
+In cases where the data extracted from a Data Source contains identifiable patient information, an external process has to de-identify the data prior to loading the data mart with the extracted data.It is expected that most vendors supporting the ONC 2015 Edition CCDS API's or the Patient/$everything operation would be returning identifiable patient information as part of the API.Since PCORnet requires de-identified data the de-identification has to be performed subsequently.
 Implementations can choose internally approved mechanisms or [HHS de-identification guidance] for de-identifying the data and populating the PCORnet CDM.

 ##### Mapping to be used